Working from home?

 Electrical work is considered anything that includes manufacturing, installing, altering, repairing, removing, replacing or maintaining electrical equipment.
 At Mr Emergency we strongly recommend hiring one of our licensed electricians to complete your electrical work.

 It is not against the law to purchase electrical equipment that needs to be hard-wired.
 However, they must be connected by a licensed electrical contractor.
 Stop typing ‘electrician near me‘ into Google.
 We have local electricians available 24/7, every day of the year.
-They can even be at your door within the hour* for emergency electrical work.
+They can even be at your door within 30 minutes* for emergency electrical work.

 Apart from it being illegal, DIY electrical work is dangerous for not only yourself but also the electrician that comes into contact with the unsafe work as a result.
 Heavy penalties apply for anything that is deemed as unlicensed electrical work.